26 Anti-Aging Secrets That Could Add Years to Your Life

 C’mon, get happy

-Of 100,000 women in the Women’s Health Initiative study, those with an optimistic outlook on life were 14 percent less likely than pessimists to die during the study’s first eight years, according to the research published in the Journal of the Academy of Nutrition and Dietetics.
-Check out the 9 habits to develop today that your 80-year-old self will thank you for.
+Look on the bright side: not all anti-aging secrets mean a trip to the doctor!
+Of 100,000 women in the Women’s Health Initiative study, those with an optimistic outlook on life were 14% less likely than pessimists to die during the study’s first eight years, according to the research published in the Journal of the Academy of Nutrition and Dietetics.

 Limit red meat

-Eating red meat is associated with a higher risk of dying from cancer, heart disease, respiratory disease, stroke, diabetes, infections, kidney disease, and liver disease.
+Eating red meat is associated with a higher risk of dying from cancer, heart disease, respiratory disease, stroke, diabetes, infections, kidney disease and liver disease.
 On the other hand, eating white meat like fish and chicken reduces the risk, a 2017 study in the BMJ suggests.
 Although it’s often hard to determine if a specific food is the actual cause of a health outcome, many experts recommend limiting your intake of red meat, specifically if it’s processed or cured (think bacon and hot dogs).
-Here are the five best types of meat to eat, and two to avoid.

 Care for others